 General education co-requisites are offered by virtue of our consortium agreement with Le Moyne College.
-Students who wish to take these classes and have them count towards their semester course load for financial aid purposes may enroll in them by one of two means: by registering for them via SONIS, or "cross registering" for them by enrolling for the class as a non-matriculated student in Le Moyne's student portal, and notifying PCON's Registrar.
-PCON's Registrar must be notified at the time of enrollment in order to confirm your enrollment status with LMC and to notify the Office of Financial Aid.
+Students who wish to take these classes and have them count towards their semester course load for financial aid purposes may enroll in them by one of two means: by registering for them via SONIS, or "cross registering" for them by enrolling for the class as a non-matriculated student in Le Moyne's student portal, and notifying Pomeroy College of Nursing's Bursar/Registrar.
+The Pomeroy College of Nursing Bursar/Registrar must be notified at the time of enrollment in order to confirm your enrollment status with LMC and to notify the Office of Financial Aid.